 And here’s another benefit.
 Overall, permaculture proves to be economical.
 Dave and I touched on that near the end of our conversation.

 Cap’n Dave recommends Toby Hemenway’s book Gaia’s Gardenas a good “introductory drug” if you want to discover what permaculture is really about.

 Preview of the 2016 Home Grown Food Summit

 In the spring of 2015 Dave and I did an episode of DestinySurvival Radio to talk about the Home Grown Food Summit, presented by Marjory Wildcraft’s organization.
 I asked him to talk about the 2016 Summit because he was one of the presenters.

-His presentation is about weather and how you and I can learn to predict weather by looking out for repeatable patterns in nature.
+His presentation for the summit was about weather and how you and I can learn to predict weather by looking out for repeatable patterns in nature.
 Listen for our discussion later in our DestinySurvival Radio conversation.

 - Geoff Lawton of the Permaculture Research Institute on Property Purchase Checklist

 - Sam Coffman on Increasing The Potency Of Backyard Herbs